Issue No. 217 - April

 of an absolute police state.

-"Personally, I do not see any enemy that would want to start
+"Personally, I do not see any enemy that would want

 an aggression against the Republic of Belarus tomorrow at dawn.